 Construction Software Should Run on ALL Platforms

 Last week I had a conversation with a software salesman along these lines.
-He was one in a line of people I've talked to from a few different organizations lately about construction related apps that run on the web.
-I think I heard him snicker at me.
-I am still rather angry several days later.
+When I mentioned construction related apps that run on the web, I think I heard him snicker at me.
+It’s been a few days, and I am still angry.

 I talked to our vinyl window manufacturer about their quoting software, and getting it to run in Linux.
-One guy in their IT department said "Yeah right.
-I WISH," which was encouraging, but he doesn't write the software.
-Some company called Paradigm does, and they're not interested in making their software run cross platform.
+One guy in their IT department said “Yeah right — I WISH.”